oracle/terraform-examples/README.md

 * Incompatible API version with plugin.
 Plugin version: 3, Ours: 2
 ```

-To build the provider plugin against a specific terraform version, checkout the version in the `$GOPATH/src/github.com/hashicorp/terraform` source directory and rebuild. e.g.
+To build the provider plugin against a specific terraform version, checkout the version in the `$GOPATH/src/github.com/hashicorp/terraform` source directory and rebuild.
+Be sure the align the checkout tag with the version of terraform you have installed, e.g for `Terraform v0.8.5` you will need to `git checkout v0.8.5`

 ```sh
 $ terraform --version